g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 If you have installed Rust, `wasm-pack`, and `trunk` now it’s the right time to begin creating your new Yew project.
 In this case, this includes making a new Rust package, including Yew as one of its dependencies, and setting it up for WebAssembly.

 ## Creating a New Yew Project
-The setup of your environment for development marks the beginning of starting a new Yew project.
+Setting your environment for development marks the beginning of starting a new Yew project.
 In doing so, you will create a new Rust project, including Yew as a dependency, and set up your project for WebAssembly compatibility.
 The following detailed instructions will help you begin:

 * Create a New Rust Project: To get things underway, you’ll want to create a fresh Rust project utilizing `Cargo`, Rust’s package manager and build system.
 Open the terminal at hand and type out this command:

 ```bash
 cargo new yew_example --bin
 ```
 It creates a new folder called `yew_example`.
-In this folder, there is the basic structure for a Rust project.
+In this folder, is the basic structure for a Rust project.
 This happens because you provided a command line option named `--bin` which tells it we want to create an executable rather than a library.

 Enter into your project directory by typing: